Hebrew Perspectives

 One of the questions I'm asked often by Christians is "How do I pray more like a Jewish person prays?"

-To answer this question off the top of my head is simple, but then again, maybe not so simple to answer for those looking for a really profound answer!
-Well here goes...
+To answer this question off the top of my head is so simple now for me, but then again, maybe it's not so simple to answer for those looking for a "really profound theological answer!"

-The first thing you should know, you not know if your a Christian: Prayer involves not only one heart, but ones mind.
-The emotions of the "heart and mind" are one to a Jewish person.
+The first thing you should know is: Prayer involves not only ones heart, but also ones mind.
+The emotions of the "heart & mind" are seen as being one to most Jewish people who are spiritual.

 Now comes the simple part...!